mwszekely/preact-aria-widgets/README.md

 Preact props that implement ARIA-compliant widgets in the style of `preact-prop-helpers` (i.e. hooks that return hooks).  **No CSS is provided*** &ndash; this library is intended for wiring up event handlers, `aria` attributes, labels, and so on, but each hook gives you the information you need to create appropriate e.g. `class` values to style your own components.

+This library is split into two parts: hook implementations and component implementations.
+Both are very low level; the components expect you to pass in a `render` function that takes all the information and props that the hook as prepared for you and returns the actual markup used by that component.
+For example, `Checkbox` components can be rendered as `<label /><input />` or  `<label><input /></label>` or `<input aria-label="..." />`, etc. based on how you handle that `render` prop.

+Overall goals:
+* Widgets should all be equally accessible no matter the input method
+* Widgets are compliant with ARIA specifications
+* Widgets are performant and queue as few updates as possible while in use
+    * Changing a property of a composite widget (e.g. which listbox item is focused) is O(2), only updating the max two relevant children who need to re-render
+    * Adding/deleting N children to/from an existing composite widget is O(N*log(N)) for composite widgets that support typeahead, which is most of them.
+    * Every attempt is made to avoid iterating over every child at any opportunity, so that extremely long lists of thousands of elements are limited by browser painting more than JavaScript (hopefully).
+* Widgets are *extremely* low level, effectively just trying to be glue between the final GUI interface code and ARIA as a whole.
+    * No assumptions are made about DOM structure &mdash; almost anything is allowable as long as you apply the props given
+    * No styling is provided, even in the case of E.G. hiding a menu.
+Attributes such as `inert` are used over `hidden`.
+You must use the `render` prop to set `display: none` or `hidden=true`.
+* Widgets' props are simplistic and based on primitive types (including functions); a multi-select list does not receive a prop containing an array of all the list data, rather, each child has a simple boolean `selected` prop and the parent finds a way to work with that.
+    * In this way, the hooks/components are designed to work around the most comfortable way to provide these props in a real environment

 Documentation, testing, production-readiness are all TODO.

 Current components: